 - Physical and life sciences (e.g. physics, chemistry, biology, zoology, computer science and psychology)

 A list of approved HSS courses is listed below.
 If you are aware of a course you would like the Faculty to consider for HSS and/or CS approval, please submit the course for consideration.
 Please note it can take 1-5 weeks for review.
-To submit the course for consideration, please email email@example.com with the following information:
+To submit the course for consideration, please email email@example.com with the following information in the following format:

 - First name

 - Course code (e.g. ENG280H1)

 - Course title (e.g. Critical approaches to literature)

 If you would like to take a course that is not on the list, you are not guaranteed credit for it.
 You must first receive approval from your department’s Academic Advisor or the Faculty.